Nitro/envoymon/README.md

 Configuration
 -------------

-If you run envoymon on the CLI, you can use command line optinos to configure it.
+If you run envoymon on the CLI, you can use command line flags to configure it.
 Example help output:

 ```
 $ ./envoymon --help